New militant group claims Cairo bombings

+Six people were wounded in Friday's two bomb blasts near a police checkpoint in Cairo.

+In the Facebook statement, which was also reported by SITE, Ajnad Misr said: "(The security forces) are not safe from retaliation which is pursuing them."

-"Our attacks on them will continue all the while their crimes continue," the statement said.
+"Our attacks on them will continue all the while their crimes continue."

+Lethal shootings and bomb attacks targeting the Egyptian security forces have become commonplace since last July, when the army deposed president Mohamed Mursi of the Muslim Brotherhood following mass protests against his rule.

 Many of the attacks have been claimed by Ansar Bayt al-Maqdis, a group based in North Sinai that has turned its attention from Israel to the Egyptian government since Mursi's overthrow.